June 2013 Australian Labor Party leadership spill: Aftermath

 Julia Gillard publicly congratulated Kevin Rudd on his victory, and announced her resignation as Prime Minister of Australia.
 In keeping with the pledge she made before the vote, she also announced that she would not seek re-election at the upcoming general election.
 Wayne Swan, Craig Emerson, Peter Garrett, Stephen Conroy, Joe Ludwig and Greg Combet all also announced their resignations from the cabinet.
 Gillard submitted her resignation as Prime Minister to Governor-General Quentin Bryce that evening, to take effect the following day.
 Rudd was subsequently sworn in as prime minister for the second time, with Anthony Albanese being sworn in as Deputy Prime Minister.

 In July 2013, Rudd proposed changes to the ALP's leadership election which required that 75% (or 60% when the party is in opposition) of the party's caucus membership vote in favour for a spill motion to be considered, these changes were subsequently adopted by a special session of caucus.
 The wider membership and the caucus vote is weighted at 50% each.

 On 4 August 2013, Rudd visited the Governor-General and asked her to dissolve parliament and issue writs for an election on 7 September.

 At the 2013 federal election on 7 September, Rudd led Labor to defeat and resigned as Labor leader.
+It is estimated that Rudd's re-appointment as prime minister over Gillard saved Labor between 15 to 25 seats at the election.